charu-71200/Flyway-Test/README.md

 Flyway allows us to change our database by running a set of scripts in a defined order.
 These scripts are called 'migrations' as they allow us to 'migrate' our database from one version to another.

-In this project I have implemented FLyway with a gradle type project.
+In this project I have implemented Flyway with a gradle type project.

-Initial set up is easy as we just need to add a plugin and some configuration related to flyway in build.gradle.
+Initial set up is easy as we just need to add a plugin and some configurations related to flyway in build.gradle.

 And then we can write migration scripts, like here I have written 3 Migration scripts in src/main/resources/db/migration namely :